-Only you and your doctor can tell if and when you should have hip replacement surgery.
+Only you and your doctor can tell if and when should you have hip replacement surgery.
 But if you find yourself nodding your head to any of these signs, reopen…

 Experiencing joint or back pain?
 Aren’t sure what to do?
 For many patients with joint or back pain, the first step in managing and alleviating their discomfort should be making…